-What is a hybrid work model, and will it work for your company?
+What is a hybrid workforce, and will it work for your company?
 This article will provide more information about hybrid work models as well as tips for creating a productive hybrid workplace.

-A hybrid work model incorporates aspects of both the onsite and remote work models.
+Hybrid work incorporates aspects of both the onsite and remote work models.
 It can work in two different ways.
 The most common option is where employers allow their employees to work some days from home and some days in the office.
 The second hybrid work model is where some employees can work remotely, while others must maintain an onsite work schedule.

 • increased productivity: Our research shows that 34% of employers admit that they noticed an increase in productivity from remote workers.